folio-org/raml-module-builder/README.md

 put) by the runtime framework.
 This works in the following manner:
  - a POST / PUT request comes in with a body
  - The body for the request is mapped to a generated Pojo
- - The Pojo is inserted into the RMBs Drools session
+ - The Pojo is inserted into the RMB's Drools session
  - All rules are run against the Pojo

 This allows for more complex validation of objects.